MPA Degree Requirements

 How long will it take me to complete the MPA degree?

-The program consists of 42 hours (14 courses).
-There are nine required courses (27 hours); and three elective courses (9 hours).
+The program consists of 36 hours (12 courses).
+There are eight required courses (24 hours); and three elective courses (9 hours).
 Full time students take three classes a semester (fall and spring).
 The program can be completed in two and a half years with continuous full-time enrollment.
 If a student elects to enroll part-time, the program can be completed in three to four years, depending upon how many courses are taken per semester and whether the student takes classes in the summer.

 - 9 hours of electives

-- 6 hours of thesis research and a thesis, or 6 hours of capstone courses and a final project.
-All masters students must include at least 15 hours of courses numbered 6000 or above in their programs of study.
+- All masters students must include at least 15 hours of courses numbered 6000 or above in their programs of study.